This post was originally published in 2023 and updated in 2025.

 Typical Sock Lengths

 My husband and I have totally different views on what length is optimal for socks.
-I’m an ankle or knee high sock girl and he is mid calf all the way.
+I like no show, ankle, and crew socks while he is a fan of over the calf or knee socks.

 Here is a quick review of the most popular types of sock lengths you can choose from: